batect/batect/README.md

 ## MVP TODO

 ### Config file handling
-* validate configuration (eg. containers referenced in tasks as dependencies and direct targets must exist)
 * better error message when a key (eg. a task name) is used twice (at the moment it's `Duplicate field 'duplicated_task_name'`)
-* allow tasks with just containers to start (ie. no `run` entry)
 * warn if a dependency is specified twice (either for a task or for a container)

 ### Features
 * logging options (all or particular container) - will this be implied by the presence of a `run` configuration?
 * just use an existing image, pulling if necessary (ie. don't require a local Dockerfile)
-* dependencies between containers
-  * stop dependencies in correct order (otherwise we could inadvertently trigger the 'dependency exited early' warning if a dependent container crashed)
 * warn if dependency exits before task finishes (include exit code)
 * running multiple containers at once (eg. stereotypical 'run' configuration that starts up the service with its dependencies)
   * rather than showing output from target, show output from all containers
-* allow the user to keep containers after failure so they can examine logs (or even default to not destroying anything if they fail)
+* allow the user to keep containers after failure so they can examine logs
-* always clean up all containers, regardless of reason for failure, when running on CI by default (use CI environment variable to detect, add command-line switch to disable)
+* always try to clean up all containers, regardless of reason for failure
+  * extend journey tests to verify this
 * run image builds in parallel and only show summary of build progress (unless image build fails, in which case show full output)
 * start dependencies in parallel
 * overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to